0xlucyfer/translator/README.md

 - Run `. venv/bin/activate`.
 - Run `npm i`
 - Run `python install -e .`.
-- Run `run` to execute script.

 ### Commands
-- Files should be in `/tests/ficxtures/`.
+- Files should be in `/tests/fixtures/`.
 - Run `clean spanish-animals`.
     - Creates a cleaned ordered list.
     - Then creates a no spaces hash ready list (normalized).